The Best South African Safari Lodge for a luxury African safari

 The first afternoon we arrived, we were rushed onto our safari vehicles for our first drive.
 Personally, I was hoping to unwind and unpack after a long travel day but….FOMO.
 And boy was I glad I went!

 Within 10 minutes of heading out into the bush, Roy, our guide, said we were in search of a rhino family.
 Ishmael, our spotter, was off on foot tracking the rhinos.
 Soon, we came upon a mother and baby rhino feeding on brush.
 They were terrifying and breathtaking.
 I would soon learn that this combination of emotions defines every drive.
+And trackers are critical to have a great luxury African safari experience.

 Shortly after the rhinos, we came upon three lions, including a large male.
 We parked about 20 feet away and sat for about 30 minutes watching them relax before they headed off on their nightly hunt.
 At dusk, we tracked a leopard off on his own evening excursion in search of food.
 We followed along behind him as our headlights illuminated his path.